 How do Vaginal Tightening Gels Claim to Work?

-Some vaginal tightening gels such as V-Tight Gel claim that potent astringent properties can heal a wide range of vaginal health issues, from curing vaginal laxity and dryness to reducing discharge to reversing vaginal atrophy.
+Some vaginal tightening gels such as V-Tight Gel claim that potent astringent properties can heal a wide range of vaginal health issues, from curing or reversing vaginal laxity and dryness to reducing discharge.
 These types of treatments will often tout ancient wisdom or claim exotic origins as part of their sales pitch.
 Heightened expectations, the placebo effect or even a more vigorous sex life to test the results, may give women who use them the impression that the gel is working, but analysis of these gels and their promises show that science does not back up their claims.

 What Really Happens When You use a Vaginal Tightening Gel?